douglascrockford/Misty/README.md

 # Misty
- A secure, fully distributed actor language.
+ Misty is a secure, fully distributed actor-oriented programming language.
+ It is fully in the Public Domain.
+ It is still very much a work in progress.
+ More information can be found at https://mistysystem.com/.